jokereactive/jokereactive/_projects/slam.md

 special:
 technology: Matlab, ROS, C++, Visual Studio, Lie Groups, Computer Vision
 period: Jan'15-present
-excerpt: Project aimed at finding a novel way to deal with the challenges of pose estimation in egocentric videos like frequent head movement and object removal.
+excerpt: Project aimed at finding a novel way to deal with the challenges of pose estimation in egocentric videos like frequent head movement and moving objects.
 ---
 This page will be updated soon!